KHCFirm/Codex/readme.md

 # Claim Parser

 This project extracts key information from healthcare claim PDFs.
-It supports HCFA-1500 claim forms and Explanation of Benefits (EOB) documents and includes a Streamlit web application for easy upload and parsing.
+It supports HCFA-1500 claim forms and Explanation of Benefits (EOB) documents.
+Parsing logic is implemented in both Python (for tests) and a modern React web application.

 ## Setup

-Install dependencies:
+Install the Python dependencies if you want to run the command-line utilities or
+tests:

 ```bash
 pip install -r requirements.txt
 ```

 For OCR support you also need Tesseract and poppler utilities available on your system.
 On Ubuntu:

 ```bash
 apt-get update && apt-get install -y tesseract-ocr poppler-utils